yashpatel05/ITE5315-project/README.md

 - Pushed the code to GitHub repository.
 - Deployed the app to Cyclic.

-## Deployed Application

-The application has been deployed to Cyclic.
-You can access it [here](https://drab-puce-cuttlefish-veil.cyclic.app/).

 ## Additional Content and Screenshots

 For additional content and screenshots, please refer to the Word document available in the repository [ITE5315-project](https://github.com/yashpatel05/ITE5315-project/blob/master/ITE5315_Project_Yash_Patel.docx).